-Neck and shoulder pain?
-The team from Osteopathic Centre Hong Kong explains why it might be stress-related.
+The team from Osteopathic Centre Hong Kong answers our readers’ questions, from tackling a sore knee from running, to why neck and shoulder pain might be stress-related.

 Headache types that often respond well to osteopathy include: